-We use Real Time Ultrasound to ensure correct activation of the core muscles.
+Another very useful tool is Real Time Ultrasound which we routinely use at Health Point Physiotherapy.
+This helps to ensure correct activation of the core muscles.

-Read more about how physiotherapy an help scoliosis on our Health Care for Children page.
+Read more about how physiotherapy can help scoliosis on our Health Care for Children page.
 Also see our blog to read the following articles:

 Sport is a huge part of Aussie life.
 So when enjoying the sports we play it is important to look after our bodies to reduce the risk of injury.